1. How do I become a senator?

 which follows the Executive Board meeting, during which senators will vote whether or not to approve the allocation of reimbursement funds.
 After your event, submit all necessary receipts, itinerary and other supplementary documentation to SURC Accounting and report back to the Senate at the first meeting that follows your event.

-If you would like a detailed explanation of the procedures involved or would like assistance filling out the required paperwork, please contact Kelsie Miller, VP for Academic Affairs, or Valry Hensel, Administrative Assistant to the Student Academic Senate.
+If you would like a detailed explanation of the procedures involved or would like assistance filling out the required paperwork, please contact the VP for Academic Affairs, or the Administrative Assistant to the Student Academic Senate.

 12. If I have an academic issue how do I solve it?

 Before coming to the VP for Academic Affairs, speak first with the relevant faculty members: the professor of the course in which you have a dispute; your academic adviser; and the chair of your department.
-If you fail to achieve an adequate resolution after doing so, compose a written report, documenting dates, times and with whom you met, and make an appointment to speak with the VP or her administrative assistant.
+If you fail to achieve an adequate resolution after doing so, compose a written report, documenting dates, times and with whom you met, and make an appointment to speak with the VP of Academic Affairs or the Administrative Assistant.
 They can advise you on what steps you will need to take next.

 13. What kind of things can you help me with?